RalphHightower/blog/_posts/2025/04/2025-04-25-JudgesStopTrumpFromCreatingLaws.md

 tags: [Raw Story, Joyce Vance / Substack, Constitution of the United States, Election Assistance Commission (EAC), Supreme Court of the United States (SCOTUS), US Courts, District of Columbia / United States District Court, Senior Judge Colleen Kollar-Kotelly / District of Columbia / United States District Court, Congress, Senate, House of Representatives, Donald J Trump, President Donald Trump (47), Fact Sheet: President Donald J. Trump Protects the Integrity of American Elections.
 Fact Sheets March 25 2025., Preserving and Protecting the Integrity of American Elections.
 Presidential Actions Executive Orders March 25 2025, President of the United States (POTUS), White House (WH), lawlessness, politics, separate but equal branches]
 categories: [Donald Trump]
 date: 2025-04-25 4:20 PM
-excerpt: "“District judges frequently write detailed opinions like this one when they want to make sure there is a solid basis for the courts of appeals to affirm their decisions and as little room as possible for them to reverse.
+excerpt: '“District judges frequently write detailed opinions like this one when they want to make sure there is a solid basis for the courts of appeals to affirm their decisions and as little room as possible for them to reverse.
 This is a detailed, well justified explanation that will not be easy for an appellate court to dismiss, and it’s not one-sided; it denies some of the relief the plaintiffs requested on technical legal grounds.” – Joyce Vance, Law Prof, MSNBC/NBC Legal Analyst"
 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink: